rapid7/metasploit-framework/Payload-UUID.md

 ### Whitelisting UUIDs

 The ```~/.msf4/payloads.json``` file can also be used as a whitelist.
 This makes it possible to run a listener on a common port on a public IP address without the Metasploit Framework instance being flooded with bogus sessions.
-To enable whitelisting, set the ```IgnoreUnknownPayloads``` option to ```true``` in the handler instance.
+To enable whitelisting for HTTP payloads, set the ```IgnoreUnknownPayloads``` option to ```true``` in the handler instance.
 Any incoming request that does match both a registered Payload UUID and one of the pre-generated URLs will be ignored.
 The ```payloads.json``` file can be copied between Metasploit Framework instances and even hand-edited while the framework is running.